At a Glance

 ✨Showcase Your Expertise

-As an Electrical Installation Tutor, it's crucial to demonstrate your knowledge and experience in the field.
-Be prepared to discuss specific projects you've worked on and how they relate to the curriculum you'll be teaching.
+As an Electrical Installation Tutor, it's crucial to demonstrate your technical knowledge and experience in the field.
+Be prepared to discuss specific projects you've worked on and how they relate to the courses you'll be teaching.